godspeedsystems/gs-documentation/docs/microservices-framework/CRUD_API.md

   4.3 Make sure to note the `output` parameter in the .prisma file which should point to location in `src/datasources/prisma-clients/<name_of_your_prisma_file>` and `previewFeatures` is to be added in case you want to generate metrics for prisma queries for telemetry.

 ### Step 5.
-Generate prisma client
+Generate prisma client and sync your database
 Run `godspeed prisma prepare`.
-It will generate your prisma client for given schema and DB and will place the generated client in the `src/datasources/prisma-clients/` folder.
+This command will generate the prisma client and will sync the database with prisma schema.
+The generated client will be stored in `src/datasources/prisma-clients/` folder.

  ```bash
   $ godspeed prisma prepare